PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 counters: characterize each return contract and positive/no-op coverage before guarding another scan.
 Commit and push only; do not create or update a pull request.

+## NodeView value-list typing checkpoint

+`NodeView.inputs` and `NodeView.outputs` now explicitly carry
+`list[_ValueView]` annotations.
+This resolves the editor-side protobuf type misinference that reported `.name` as unavailable at the demand-driven input rank recovery in `lower_from_onnx2tf.py`.
+The produced lists and their values are unchanged at runtime.

+Sequential validation covered the complete NodeView, flatbuffer-direct core, and TensorFlow-import-blocked optional-boundary suites: `52 passed`.
+Focused Ruff, Python compilation, and whitespace checks also pass.
+Continue with the remaining unconditional static-shape reconciliation inventory; commit and push only, with no pull request.